946923759/replicant/syntax.md

 # portraits
 Set portraits.
 Portraits can be a single argument, or can take additional parameters like positions.

+Examples: `portraits	Kyuushou,false,0	Bronya,false,1`

+Supports up to five main arguments.

+Portrait arguments:

+arg1: if masked (this doesn't work so don't bother)

+arg2: offset from default position, from -6 to 6 usually (but can go higher)

 # emote
 Set portrait emote.

-ARgument 1 = portrait to set
+ARgument 1 = portrait to set, by name
 Argument 2 = emote to set

 # dim